micthiesen/spotify-my-slack/README.md

 1. Run migrations: `$ docker-compose run --rm node sequelize db:migrate`
 1. Start the server: `$ docker-compose up -d` (then `$ docker-compose logs -f` to follow logs)
+1. The application will be accessible at http://localhost:5000

 ### Installing Dependencies on Host
 Since Node.js and project dependencies are automatically installed inside the